alastairreid/RelatedWork/_papers/groce:issta:2012.md

 (Although they do not evaluate it in this paper, they suggest that this would also be useful in model checking under a fixed time budget.)

+**The key insight of the paper is that features can suppress bugs.**

 > including a feature in a test does not always improve the ability of the test
 > to cover behavior and expose faults: some features can actively suppress the
 > exhibition of some behaviors.